williamcanin/skeleton-jekyll/_pages/3-tags.md

 published: true

 # Does not change and does not remove 'script_js' variables
-script_js:
+script_js: [postlist.min.js, jekyll-search.min.js]

-# Does not change and does not remove 'script_html' variables
+# Does not change and does not remove 'include' variables
-script_html:
+script_html: [search.html]

-permalink: /
+permalink: /blog/tags/
 ---